openmm/openmm/docs-source/usersguide/application.rst

 Now let’s consider lots of ways you might want to customize your script.

+.. _specifying-platforms:

 Platforms
 =========

-When creating a Simulation, you can optionally tell it what Platform to use.
+When creating a :class:`Simulation`, you can optionally tell it what :class:`Platform` to use.
-OpenMM includes four platforms: Reference, CPU, CUDA, and OpenCL.
-For a description of the differences between them, see Section :ref:`platforms`.
-If you do not specify a Platform, it will select one automatically.
+OpenMM includes four platforms: :class:`Reference`, :class:`CPU`, :class:`CUDA`, and :class:`OpenCL`.
+For a
+description of the differences between them, see Section :ref:`platforms`.
+If you do not specify a :class:`Platform`, it will select one automatically.
 Usually its choice will be reasonable, but you may want to change it.

-The following lines specify to use the CUDA Platform:
+The following lines specify to use the :class:`CUDA` platform:
 ::

+    platform_name = 'CUDA'
-    platform = Platform.getPlatformByName('CUDA')
+    platform = Platform.getPlatformByName(platform_name)
     simulation = Simulation(prmtop.topology, system, integrator, platform)

-The Platform name should be :code:`OpenCL`\ , :code:`CUDA`\ , :code:`CPU`\, or
+The platform name should be one of :code:`OpenCL`, :code:`CUDA`, :code:`CPU`, or :code:`Reference`.
-:code:`Reference`\ .

-You also can specify Platform-specific properties that customize how calculations should be done.
-See Chapter :ref:`platform-specific-properties` for details of the properties that each Platform supports.
+You also can specify platform-specific properties that customize how calculations should be done.
+See Section :ref:`platform-specific-properties` for details of the properties that each Platform supports.
 For example, the following lines specify to parallelize work across two different GPUs (CUDA devices 0 and 1), doing all computations in double precision: